 Example 1: Double Top Chart Pattern at the End of an Uptrend

 Much like the double bottom pattern, the double top pattern is mostly used to identify a trend reversal at the end of the previous market trend.
-This is because forex traders who use a double top pattern look for a trend reversal pattern, which usually is easier to identify at the end of an uptrend.
+This is because traders who use a double top pattern look for a trend reversal pattern, which usually is easier to identify at the end of an uptrend.

 In the first example, you can see how the double top pattern is formed at the end of an uptrend and signals the beginning of a new bearish trend.